 Prevention, Intervention, Treatment

 With addiction, looking at things comprehensively helps a lot.
-Addiction itself is almost never alone – it’s often paired with mental conditions like severe depression or bipolar disease as per DrugAbuse.gov, and may help mask the symptoms of another, deeper issue.
+Addiction is rarely alone – it’s often paired with mental conditions like severe depression or bipolar disease, as per DrugAbuse.gov, and may help mask the symptoms of another, deeper issue.

-Likewise, prevention shouldn’t be seen as separate from intervention, or treatment.
+Likewise, prevention shouldn’t be seen as separate from intervention or treatment.
 All three are part of a larger, comprehensive approach to tackling addiction – both from the side of the addict and their loved ones.
-Always keep in mind that recovery is never definitive or mirrored from one individual to the next – everyone travels their own, unique path to self-improvement, and cookie-cutter solutions only present incomplete treatments as per Psychology Today.
+Always remember that recovery is never definitive or mirrored from one individual to the next – everyone travels their unique path to self-improvement, and cookie-cutter solutions only present incomplete treatments.

 When Prevention Fails

 Prevention can fail.
 When it does, it’s important to know why.
-The first possible reason is that, even with positive, inclusive methods of prevention, outliers exist.
-In some cases, an addiction may have already progressed to a point where simply taking preventative measures is no longer effective.
+The first possible reason is that outliers exist even with positive, inclusive prevention methods.
+In some cases, addiction may have already progressed to a point where simply taking preventative measures is no longer effective.

-And finally, there’s always the possibility that prevention was not an option, to begin with.
-There are countless people out there, at risk for developing an addiction without the means to change their lives on their own.
-And ever after an addiction is addressed, peer support becomes integral to keep recovery going.
+And finally, there’s always the possibility that prevention is not an option.
+There are countless people out there at risk of developing an addiction without the means to change their lives on their own.
+And ever after addiction is addressed, peer support becomes integral to keeping the recovery going.

 Communities need to step in and provide relief to their inhabitants, curbing addiction with an understanding of the disease, a proper diagnosis of its symptoms, and resources to help recovering addicts support each other locally and stay away from each other’s vices.